-Before 1914, the exploitation of the two mightiest mining areas of the continent, Lorraine and the Ruhr, ensured the predominance in Europe of the German bourgeoisie.
+Before 1914, the exploitation of the two mightiest mining areas of the continent, Lorraine and the Ruhr, ensured the attempts to break up the natural unity of the Rhine valley.

-In order to break this dominion, the victorious Entente had to dirroy its foundations.
+In order to break this dominion, the victorious Entente had to Carroy its foundations.
 The Versailles Treaty therefore provided for the separation of the ores of Lorraine from Germany, and their incorporation in France, while the Ruhr coal was left to Germany.

-But even the most solemn agreements, written in the blood of millions of poor propertyless victims, and protected by armies comprising millions of soldiers, cannot hold good if they contravene economic realities.
-The Treaty of Versailles, like many other treaties, is nothing more than a scrap of paper, because it attempts to break up the natural unity of the Rhine valley.
+But even the most solemn agreements, written in the blood of miltions of poor propertyless victims, and protected by armies comprising millions of soldiers, cannot hold good if they con-travene economic realities.
+The Treaty of Versailles, like many other treaties, is nothing more than a scrap of paper, because it